 Apply for government benefits

 As a student, you may be eligible to receive Centrelink payments.
 These payments can help to cover your living expenses while you study or look for work.

 Find out if you're eligible and how to apply:

-If you’ve recently moved to Australia, see help for refugees, humanitarian entrants and new arrivals on the Department of Human Services website.
+If you’ve recently moved to Australia, see help for refugees, humanitarian entrants and new arrivals on the Services Australia website.

 Get a savings mindset